robric/wiki-contrail-controller/QoS.md

 #Release
 1. QOS config and forwarding class will be implemented as part of 3.1
 2. Queueing in kernel mode vrouter will be implemented as part of 3.2
-3. Queueing in DPDK mode vrouter will be implemented as part of 4.0
-4. Egress marking and queueing is currently not planned.
+3. Egress marking and queueing is currently not planned.

 # Implementation details